 It also appears that Warburton had collected a number of Mesolithic objects.
-These include a patinated microlith that was illustrated and described by Wymer in 1971 (S4).
-This microlith (NWHCM : 1929.153.2) is almost certainly one of the two unprovenanced microliths from Cranwich listed in (S5).
+These include a patinated microlith that was identified by J. J. Wymer and described and illustrated in (S4).
+This microlith (NWHCM : 1929.153.2) is almost certainly one of the 2 unprovenanced microliths from Cranwich listed in (S5).
 It is also described in (S6).
 Although Wymer suggested this may be Upper Palaeolithic, this seems unlikely.
-Warburton also describes having found two axes that “…possess a kitchen midden feature in that they have transverse flaking at ends” (S1); these are almost certainly Mesolithic tranchet axes.
+Warburton also describes having found two axes that "…possess a kitchen midden feature in that they have transverse flaking at ends" (S1); these are almost certainly Mesolithic tranchet axes.

-The bulk of the collection held by the NCM is however almost certainly of Neolithic date.
+The bulk of the collection held by the NCM is however likely to be of Neolithic date.
 Several arrowheads are noted by (S7), taking this information from notes by W. G. Clarke (S8).
 More recently this assemblage was examined by F. Healy, how listed the following implements in (S9):

 P. Watkins (HES), 2 May 2013.